Scare Level: Casper the Friendly Ghost

 Step aboard the “Trolley of the Doomed” as we share tales of ghostly sunken ships, haunted lighthouses and mysterious happenings on the darker side of this spirited peninsula.
 It’s a mixture of scary, fun, and informative—a truly one-of-a-kind experience.

 Get caught up in the “intoxicating” tales of the peninsula’s haunted pubs and taverns.
-The Trolley Tour will spend approximately 35 minutes in each of the four establishments where you can mingle with the “spirits.”
+The Trolley Tour will spend approximately 55 minutes in each of the three establishments where you can mingle with the “spirits.”
 Must be 21 years old.

 Your nightmares will have plenty of fodder to work with after taking this newly added trolley tour that seeks to uncover the grisly details of some of the county’s more evil happenings.
 It’s bone-chilling fun but not recommended for those easily scared or ages under 9.